• Home

 Trolley in Lisbon Portugal

-Lisbon is one of the oldest cities in Europe and the oldest in Western Europe.
+Lisbon is the oldest city in Western Europe.
 It predates London, Paris, and Rome by several centuries.
 The city was almost completely destroyed when an 8.5 – 9.0 earthquake hit and a massive tsunami swept through it in 1755.

 The downtown area, called Baixa is a shopper’s paradise filled with smart boutiques and outdoor cafes.
-I picked up a silk blouse while I was there.
+I picked up a silky blouse while I was there.

 Downtown Lisbon Portugal